REGISTRATION GUIDE

 Specialist Schemes

 NAPIT also operates specialist schemes for specific types of work, including fire detection and alarm systems (BS 5839), emergency lighting (BS 5266), renewable energy installations, and electric vehicle charger installations.
-These specialist schemes can be added to your core electrical registration.
+These can be added to your core electrical registration.

 Requirements for NAPIT Registration

-Qualifications Required
+Qualifications required

-• 18th Edition: City & Guilds 2382 (or equivalent) — the current edition of the IET Wiring Regulations, BS 7671:2018+A4:2026
+• Wiring Regulations: City & Guilds 2382 or equivalent, covering the current edition — BS 7671:2018+A4:2026

-Other Requirements
+Other requirements

-• Public liability insurance: Minimum 2 million pounds cover (higher cover may be required for some contract types)
+• Public liability insurance: minimum 2 million pounds cover — higher cover may be required for some contract types

 NAPIT Registration Costs

-• Multi-trade discount: Bundled pricing may be available for electricians registering for multiple trades
+Multi-trade registrationBundled pricing may be available across trades

 Application Process